buildwithsoumya/buildwithsoumya/README.md

 ## About Me

 I'm a CSE Core undergraduate at **VIT Chennai**, currently exploring the intersection of **full-stack development** and **AI/ML**.
-I enjoy turning ideas into clean, working code — and I'm equally at home solving a tricky DSA problem or shipping a small side project end to end.
+I enjoy turning ideas into clean, working code and I'm equally at home solving a tricky DSA problem or shipping a small side project end to end.

-Outside of code, I'm learning German with an eye on working as a software engineer in Germany someday, and I'm part of the **AWS Cloud Club** at VIT Chennai.

 - 🎓 B.Tech CSE, VIT Chennai (Class of 2029)
 - 🌱 Currently deepening my AI/ML and cloud fundamentals
-- 🗣️ Learning German (on the way to working in Germany)
-- ⚽ When I'm not coding: football, jogging, guitar, and a good film

 ---